 When a partner is diagnosed with multiple sclerosis (MS), it might seem like a once-perfect relationship is suddenly put to the test and facing new stressors.

-No one knows what's going to happen the next day, week, or month, he explains.
+No one knows what's going to happen the next day, week, or month, she explains.
 "And dealing with this constant stress is a lot.
 It's a lot for an individual, and a lot for a couple."

 Knowing what types of stressors might arise can prepare you and your partner to face them head-on.
-Here are 4 stressors for a couple to be on the lookout for if your partner has multiple sclerosis.
+Here are four stressors for a couple to be on the lookout for if your partner has multiple sclerosis.

 Multiple sclerosis (MS) is typically diagnosed between the ages of 20 and 40.
 Those are prime years for employment and income potential for many people.
 They're also the years when people are starting and raising families.

 When one partner is diagnosed with MS, it can seem like the entire family's financial future becomes uncertain.

 For example, Nora says, "Think about a working mom with MS. She works as hard as she can until she's 35.
 But then she has to exit the workforce because her MS is taking a toll on her, physically.
 Think about the strain she feels at home, because she is no longer bringing in an income, and the perceived loss of her role as a working person.
 These things can cause a very significant strain between herself and her husband."

 "They now have one income to support themselves and their children.
 They have concerns about finances that are making the relationship between her and her husband difficult.
 It's important to acknowledge and address these issues, rather than ignore them and let them develop into sources of further stress — and possibly even resentment," Nora explained.

 It's also important to explore other forms of physical affection.
 "The simplest expression of physical affection is nonsexual touch, " she explains.
 "You might reach over to your partner and put your hand on his arm.